-(1) The licensee shall secure a written contract or agreement for services not provided directly by the facility.
-Contracts or agreements shall include a statement that contract personnel shall:
+(1) The licensee shall provide a written contract for any birthing center services that are not provided directly by the facility.
+The licensee shall ensure that the contracted entity:

-(a) perform according to facility policies and procedures;
+(a) performs according to facility policies and procedures;

-(b) conform to standards required by laws, rules and regulations;
+(b) conforms to standards required by laws, rules and regulations;

-(c) provide services that meet professional standards and are timely.
+(c) provides services that meet professional standards and are timely.

-(2) Contracts or transfer agreements shall be available for Department review.
+(2) Contracts shall be available for Department review.

 (4) The quality assurance program shall include surveillance, prevention and control of infection.